pdenapo/nu_plugin_dpkgtable/README.md

 # dpkgtable plugin for Nu shell

+dpkg is the main low-level tool for managing packages in a GNU/Linux Debian system.

-This a plugin for nushell that captures the output of dpkg --list into a table.
+This a plugin for nushell that captures the output of dpkg --list (list of known packages) into a table.

     ~> dpkgtable | where name == "git"
     ╭───┬────────┬──────┬──────────────┬──────────────┬─────────────────────────────────────────────────────╮